 Table of Contents

 Justification by faith shows God’s esteem for His law in demanding and providing the atoning sacrifice of the Son of God.
 If justification by faith abolishes the law of God, then there was no need for the death of Jesus.
 God’s Son died to free the sinner from his transgression and guilt that he may be restored to peace with God.

-Jesus magnified the law
+Jesus Magnified the Law

 He said, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
-1For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17,18 also Isaiah 42:21).
-Jesus came to reveal by His life of perfect obedience that a believer can, through the enabling grace of God, obey God’s law.
-“I can do all things through Christ who strengthens me” (Philippians 4:13).
+For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17,18 also Isaiah 42:21).
+By fulfilling the law Christ simply “filled” it “full” of meaning—by giving men an example of perfect obedience to the will of God, in order that the same law “might be fulfilled in us” (Romans 8:3, 4).

-Moreover, to the believer, genuine faith means a complete willingness to carry on the will of God in a life of obedience to His law (John 14:15).
+To the believer, genuine faith means a complete willingness to carry on the will of God in a life of obedience to His law (John 14:15).
 Real faith, based on wholehearted love for the Savior, can lead only to obedience.
 “For this is the love of God, that we keep His commandments.
 And His commandments are not burdensome” (1 John 5:3).

 The fact that Christ endured such suffering because of our transgressions of God’s law is one of the strongest motives for obedience.
 We do not easily repeat a behavior that hurts our earthly friends.
-Likewise, we can only detest the sins that caused such suffering on the best Friend of all.
+Likewise, we can only hate the sins that caused such suffering on the best Friend of all.
 While the plan of salvation allows for the sinner’s justification, it also gives positive motives for obedience.

-The purpose of the law
+The Purpose of the Law